AgilePM or PRINCE2 Agile – Which certification is best?

 This article has explained the differences between Agile PM and PRINCE2 Agile and which is best for individuals and organisations seeking to move to an agile capability.

-agileKRC was also the first training organisation to offer DSDM exams and also helped to create the PRINCE2 Agile exams. agileKRC have run regular monthly courses agile project management since 2010 and has extremely high pass rates.
+agileKRC was also the first training organisation to offer DSDM exams and also helped to create the PRINCE2 Agile guidance. agileKRC have run regular monthly courses agile project management since 2010 and has extremely high pass rates.

 If you are thinking about getting certified in agile project management or PRINCE2 Agile, or need training for your team, then contact agileKRC to start a discussion about how we can help you develop your agile capability.